This tutorial covers:

 Writing a test for the ‘create’ and ‘get’ products methods

-Remember, we did not start this project using the test-driven development approach.
-So, we’ll write the tests to ensure that all business logic within the ProductService
+Remember, you did not start this project using the test-driven development approach.
+So, you’ll write the tests to ensure that all business logic within the ProductService

 receives the appropriate parameters and return the expected response.
 To start, open the product.service.spec.ts